mohammadalnajar/dump-postgres-app/README.md

 - For sharing database structures with team members
 - When migrating between different database management tools
 - For documentation and version control purposes
-- When you prefer INSERT statements for selective data importsdirectory) file.
-Designed to be simple, professional, and production-friendly.
-Runs in Docker.
+- When you prefer INSERT statements for selective data imports

-**NEW:** Supports **Navicat-style formatting** to generate SQL dumps that match the structure and formatting of Navicat-generated exports!

 ---